BalVil/nodejs-hw-rest-api/readme.md

 - It creates a user from data that has been validated

+@ GET /verify/:verificationToken

+- It's used to check/confirm email verification

+@ POST /verify

+- It sends an email to the user with a link for verification (In case the user deleted the registration confirmation email by mistake or the email did not reach the addressee for some reason)

 @ GET /login

 - It finds the user by email in the User model